Jinil-Panawala/StockTracker/README.md

 The frontend (client) is built via `npm run build` and is served from the backend (server) via Express.
 This is then deployed on an AWS EC2 instance using `pm2` and `nginx`.

 My main motivation to create this project was to gain exposure to full stack development.
 More specifically, I wanted experience in building a backend and going through the process of choosing appropriate libraries and technologies for this project.
+In addition, I wanted to create an app from start to finish (i.e. from design to deployment) and go through that process (something that I greatly enjoyed).